project-march/ProjectMarch/doc/getting_started/install_ros_and_tools.rst

 Install ROS2 Foxy
 ^^^^^^^^^^^^^^^^^
-Installing ROS2 Foxy requires some more effort than installing ROS1 Melodic.
+Installing ROS2 Foxy requires some more effort than installing ROS1 Noetic.
 This tutorial is a slightly updated version of `Install ROS2 Foxy <https://index.ros.org/doc/ros2/Installation/Foxy/Linux-Development-Setup/>`_.

 1. The first step is to make sure the right locale is set: